 Emergency Management Agency

-The Emergency Operation Center (EOC) is activated during town-wide or large scale emergency incidents such as flooding, blizzards, and widespread power outages.
+The Emergency Operation Center (EOC) is activated during city-wide or large scale emergency incidents such as flooding, blizzards, and widespread power outages.

 During all major incidents, the town operates under the National Incident Management System (NIMS), utilizing the Incident Command System.